anoniemerd/Chrony-NTP-Web-Interface-V2/README.md

-# ⏱️ Chrony NTP Web Dashboard
+# ⏱️ Chrony NTP Web Interface

 A simple but powerful **web interface** for monitoring Chrony NTP clients.
 Built with **Flask + Bootstrap + jQuery**, it provides a clean, responsive UI with live updates.